anandapurva55/Anoniv-Chat/README.md

 # Anoniv-Chat
-This is an anonymous chat room where the identities of the sender and receiver are unknown.
+This is an anonymous chat room in which the identities of the sender and receiver remain unknown.
 This application is coded for iOS using Swift language in Xcode.
 Cloud Firestore, a database is used to save and retrieve the messages.
 Cloud Firestore is a database from Firebase and Google Cloud platform.
 Firebase is integrated with the application using Cocoapods.
 Firebase provides the functionality of User Authentication.
-IQKeyboardManager is incorporated using Swift Package Manager for handling the functionalities of the keyboard.
+IQKeyboardManager is incorporated using Swift Package Manager to handle the functionalities of the keyboard.

 Working of the app:-